-- Comply with all Federal and State healthcare laws, rules, and regulations, with the CONSENSUS Compliance Program, and with CONSENSUS policies and procedures. - 2 Report suspected violations of the Code or Compliance Program with assurance that any sort of retaliation is strictly prohibited and will not be tolerated. - 3 Provide quality, efficient, and effective care and services to our patients and all other customers of the CONSENSUS. - 4 Avoid actual and potential conflicts of interest, including actions that may give the appearance of a conflict of interest. - 5 Safeguard and preserve CONSENSUS resources property, time, materials, equipment, electronic communication systems, and other assets. - 6 Protect the privacy of patients and Staff and safeguard the confidential information of CONSENSUS. - 7 Provide, document, and bill for services in strict accordance with the law and the highest standards of business ethics. - 8 Create a caring, healthy, and safe work environment by acting with honesty and good faith in all matters and refraining from discriminatory, harassing, retaliatory, inappropriate, intimidating and/or disruptive behavior.
+- Comply with all Federal and State healthcare laws, rules, and regulations, with the Consensus Compliance Program, and with Consensus policies and procedures. - 2 Report suspected violations of the Code or Compliance Program with assurance that any sort of retaliation is strictly prohibited and will not be tolerated. - 3 Provide quality, efficient, and effective care and services to our patients and all other customers of the Consensus. - 4 Avoid actual and potential conflicts of interest, including actions that may give the appearance of a conflict of interest. - 5 Safeguard and preserve Consensus resources property, time, materials, equipment, electronic communication systems, and other assets. - 6 Protect the privacy of patients and staff and safeguard the confidential information of Consensus. - 7 Provide, document, and bill for services in strict accordance with the law and the highest standards of business ethics. - 8 Create a caring, healthy, and safe work environment by acting with honesty and good faith in all matters and refraining from discriminatory, harassing, retaliatory, inappropriate, intimidating and/or disruptive behavior.

-9 Become familiar with the Code, Compliance Program, and supporting policies and procedures and demonstrate understanding at new hire/affiliation orientation, by participation in a review and testing during annual training, and whenever new or updated compliance information is shared.
+9 Become familiar with the Code, Compliance Program, and supporting policies and procedures within the first 90 days of employment, and demonstrate understanding at new hire/affiliation orientation, by participation in a review and testing during annual training, and whenever new or updated compliance information is shared.

-The CONSENSUS Compliance Officer will communicate any revisions of the Code to all Covered Individuals and contractors; however, CONSENSUS reserves the right to modify, amend or alter this Code without prior notice.
+The Consensus Compliance Officer will communicate any revisions of the Code to all Covered Individuals and Covered Individuals; however,

+Consensus reserves the right to modify, amend or alter this Code without prior notice.
 This Code is not intended to be all-inclusive.
 Therefore, Covered Individuals are still expected to comply with any legal or regulatory requirements that are not specifically addressed here.
-Nothing in this Code is intended to be construed as providing any additional employment or contractual rights to any CONSENSUS employee or other person.
+Nothing in this Code is intended to be construed as providing any additional employment or contractual rights to any Consensus Covered Individual or other person.

 REMEMBER!
 Compliance with this Code is a condition of employment.
 It will be part of your evaluations.
-Also, all of our contractors are expected to comply with this Code.
+Also, all of our Covered Individuals are expected to comply with this Code.
 If you violate this Code, it may lead to disciplinary action, ranging from a formal reprimand to termination.

 Compliance with Billing Requirements

-CONSENSUS will strive to ensure that all of its operations and business dealings are in compliance with all indicated laws and regulations, including billing only for services that are actually rendered and coded accurately, documenting medical necessity and appropriateness, and adhering to all third-party payer regulations and contracts.
+Consensus will strive to ensure that all of its operations and business dealings are in compliance with all indicated laws and regulations, including billing only for services that are actually rendered and coded accurately, documenting medical necessity and appropriateness, and adhering to all third-party payor regulations and contracts.

-CONSENSUS does not:
+Consensus does not:

-- Bill for items and services not rendered or not medically necessary - Misrepresent the type or level of service rendered - Bill for non-covered services without advising the patient in advance - Bill for services rendered by other providers - Misrepresent a diagnosis in order to obtain payment - Seek to collect amounts exceeding the copayment and deductible from a Medicare or Medi-Cal/Medicaid beneficiary who has assigned benefits - Fail to return credit balances in a timely manner and in accordance with applicable requirements - Give discounts for cash payments
+- Bill for items and services not rendered or not medically necessary - Misrepresent the type or level of service rendered - Bill for non-covered services without advising the patient in advance - Bill for services rendered by other providers - Misrepresent a diagnosis in order to obtain payment - Seek to collect amounts exceeding the copayment and deductible from a Medicare or Medicaid beneficiary who has assigned benefits - Fail to return credit balances in a timely manner and in accordance with applicable requirements - Give discounts for cash payments